hapijs/hapi/API.md

 #### <a name="request.auth" /> `auth`

 Authentication information:

-- `isAuthenticated` - `true` if the request has been successfully authenticated, otherwise `false`.
+- `artifacts` - an artifact object received from the authentication strategy and used in authentication-related actions.

 - `credentials` - the `credential` object received during the authentication process.
 The presence of an object does not mean successful authentication.

-- `artifacts` - an artifact object received from the authentication strategy and used in authentication-related actions.
+- `error` - the authentication error is failed and mode set to `'try'`.

+- `isAuthenticated` - `true` if the request has been successfully authenticated, otherwise `false`.

 - `mode` - the route authentication mode.

-- `error` - the authentication error is failed and mode set to `'try'`.
+- `strategy` - the name of the strategy used.

 #### <a name="request.headers" /> `headers`